Nancy Chen

-Nancy Chen is an American television journalist and correspondent with CBS News in New York.
+Nancy Chen (born 1988) is an American television journalist and correspondent with CBS News in New York.

 Early life

 Nancy Chen was born in Texas and raised in Tulsa, Oklahoma.
 She attended Oklahoma School of Science and Mathematics, studied Chinese at Peking University in Beijing, and graduated as a Trustee Scholar from the University of Southern California in Los Angeles with a degree in international relations.

 Career

 Early career

 Chen began her career as a print reporter writing for the Tulsa World for three years.
 During college, she worked as a web producer at KABC-TV in Los Angeles and was involved in production for NBC Sports in Beijing during the 2008 Summer Olympics.

 She began her broadcast journalist career at KSBY in San Luis Obispo, California as a multimedia journalist.
 She subsequently worked for WHDH-TV in Boston, Massachusetts where she covered the 2014 Winter Olympics in Sochi, the 2015 Super Bowl, the 2016 Summer Olympics in Rio de Janeiro, the 2013 EF5 tornado in Moore, Oklahoma, and the Boston Marathon bombing.
 Chen then joined WJLA-TV in Washington, D.C. in 2017 as a weekday evening anchor.
 She hosted a reoccurring franchise titled "Hero 24/7" that highlighted volunteers in the Washington, D.C. community.
 She won two Emmy Awards from the National Capital division of the National Academy of Television Arts and Sciences during her time at WJLA-TV, one of which was for coverage of the 2017 Congressional baseball shooting.